 The key to development is deliberate (ie mindful) practice

-R = Representation - Create a mental picture of what you are trying to achieve might look like, feel like, allow you to do, or to be.
-Often this is developed by work with a coach / mentor.
+R = Representation - Guide your exploration using a mental picture of what you are trying to achieve - what it looks like, feels like, or allows you to do.
+This may come from a coach / mentor.

-FL = Feedback Loop - Use a diagnostic (self) observation process to review objectively (ie without criticism) what happens, in order to refine your ongoing exploration.
-Others may help in this.
+F = Feedback - Use self observation to review objectively (ie without criticism) what happens, in order to refine your ongoing exploration.
+Others' observations may help in this.

-AC = Attention Checklist - Discover specific thoughts / images / areas of focus in the body which your exploration has shown help you achieve your goal.
-Use these to experiment back in normal situations - until your new approach is a new habit, and you no longer need them.
+EC = Experiment Checklist - From your successful experiments, identify one or two specific thoughts / images / areas of focus which help you achieve your goal.
+Use these to apply back in real / normal situations - until your new approach is a new habit, and you no longer need them.

-T = Trigger - Allow things to stimulate your curiosity and (re-) inspire you to look with fresh eyes.
-Again, often the trigger is the different perspective, skill or knowledge of a coach / mentor.
+T = Trigger - Allow events to stimulate your curiosity and re-inspire you to start playfully exploring again.
+Or be inspired by the different perspective, knowledge or skill of a coach / mentor.